anenglishgoat/balaban/README.md

     bos.add_model('xG', 'Sh', 'xSpA', 'xG/Shot')
     bos.add_model(bos.get_model('xG/Shot'), bos.get_model('Shots/90'), 'xSp90', 'xG/90')
     ```
+  * `'adj_pass'`
+    - estimate a length-adjusted pass completion model.
+It combines two hierarchical binomial models for passes longer than 25 yards and passes shorter than 25 yards.
+Essentially a very simple expected passing model.
+    - the estimates are the overall passing success rates if the proportion of long passes is set to the average among the cohort.
+    - if `model_type == 'adj_pass'`, `a` is a list of the form `[successful long passes, total successful passes]`
+    - if `model_type == 'xSp90'`, `b` is a list of the form `[attempted long passes, total attempted passes]`

 `model_name` is also the character string that will be used as a label on any subsequent plots.